 Building social proof as a brand-new store with zero reviews

 Every store starts at zero.
-No reviews, no customer photos, no wall of logos: and a visitor who, reasonably, has no reason to trust you yet.
+No reviews, no customer photos, no wall of logos, and a visitor who, reasonably, has no reason to trust you yet.
 The cold-start loop is real: without proof you do not get customers, and without customers you do not get proof.

 The instinct, under pressure, is to fake it: borrow a stock photo, write a few glowing reviews, imply a scale you do not have.
 Do not.
 It is illegal under FTC/ASA rules, increasingly easy for shoppers and AI to detect, and for a young brand a single exposed fake is fatal.
-The loop has to be broken honestly.
+The loop has to break honestly.

-How to build proof from zero
+How do I build proof from zero?

 - 1Engineer your first customers’ content: from order one, ask every customer for a photo and a review, at the right post-delivery moment, with no friction.